-Our school opened its doors in 1975 and since then, we have educated more than 5,000 students in the areas of public administration and policy, nonprofit management, urban and regional planning, research administration and emergency management.
+It is my immense pleasure to welcome you to the UCF School of Public Administration.
+Our school opened its doors in 1975, and since then, we have educated more than 5,000 students in the areas of public administration and policy, nonprofit management, urban and regional planning, research administration and emergency management.
 Our strong alumni network serves communities in Central Florida and beyond in various roles including city and county managers, planners, nonprofit executives, emergency managers and research coordinators.
-As one of the first units to move to UCF Downtown in fall 2019, we know that interaction with our alumni network and community partners will only continue to grow in the coming years, providing more learning and engagement opportunities for our students.